-Rent(all inclusive): ~2250 DKK = $450, this is my room in a 4 room apartment, shared with 3 other students…The Danes don’t have school residences but instead have apartments off-campus where many students live.
-The school still has a accommodations office which advocates and finds these apartments for you and gives you the keys.
+Rent(all-inclusive): ~2250 DKK = $450, this is my room in a 4 room apartment, shared with 3 other students…The Danes don’t have school residences but instead have apartments off-campus where many students live.
+The school still has an accommodations office that advocates and finds these apartments for you and gives you the keys.

 Monthly Bus Pass: 300 DKK = $60, Single Ride 22 DKK = $4.40.
 You may be eligible for a reduced student rate which will bring the monthly cost down to 250 DKK = $50, single ride 10 DKK = $2 but it requires a 185 DKK = $37 sign up fee which is then valid for one year.
 The prices are for the FYN bus company, which operates in and around Odense, Denmark.

 Bike-cycle: A pre-owned one will cost you 300~500 DKK and a new one starts at 1000 DKK, Denmark is one of the most bike-friendly countries in Europe and a bike-cycle is a preferred method of transportation for many Danes.
 Cycling is taken very seriously over here, riders are privileged by having their own lanes and intersection signals but they are many rules over here and like I have said previously bikes are like cars, you cannot be intoxicated, you cannot be on your mobile device, you must have a blinking front and backlights, you have to signal lane and direction changes and if your slower keep to the right, the left lane is only for passing.